rsingh641/deploy-webapp/Readme.md

 - **Scaling and High Availability**: Functions for scaling applications and ensuring high availability through Traffic Manager profiles and Azure scaling capabilities.
 - **Logging and Error Handling**: Comprehensive logging and error handling mechanisms for better visibility and troubleshooting.
 - **Traffic Management**: Integration with Azure Traffic Manager for load balancing and failover strategies.
+- **Observability**: Integration with Azure Application Insights for monitoring application performance and diagnostics.

 ## Directory Structure